ZsoltSzunyoghy/bga2sgf/README.md

 # prerequisits
-This script needs Violentmonkey plugin in Firefox/Chrome
+This script needs Violentmonkey plugin in Firefox/Chrome Your language is set to English in BGA

 # installation
 Copy and paste the respectiv script into Violentmonkey editor and set the @include according to violentmonkey-script-settings.txt